 In order to survive and cope with the current trends, business transformation is a must.
 Unless it undergoes such a significant yet challenging episode, it can continuously improve and not die out.
 Victoria Meyer talks with Joseph Gullion, Chief Commercial Officer at SI Group, to share their story of profound transformation that pushed them to their limits.
-He talks about how they struggled with the COVID-19 pandemic and the Texas winter storm, their move from a major distributor to a producer-supplier model, and their approach to the trend of digitalization.
+He talks about how they struggled with the COVID-19 pandemic and the Texas winter storm, his move from a major distributor to a producer-supplier model, and their approach to the trend of digitalization.
 Joey also touches on the three most important pillars that impact business transformation, as well as the legacy he wants to establish for both himself and their company as a whole.

 Watch the episode here:

 How To Handle Business Transformation With Joey Gullion, CCO At SI Group

 I am delighted to have with me Joey Gullion, Chief Commercial Officer of the SI Group.
 The SI Group is a privately held performance additives and intermediates company that operates globally around the world.

 Thanks for having me.
 It's good to see you again.

 It's been an interesting year around the globe.
 We are into this global shutdown or the real recognition of the pandemic.
 How has 2020 been for you, SI Group and your markets?